 You may want to have someone drive you home after the procedure.
 Some women have mild cramping, low backache, and spotting for a couple of days.

 If you have a progestin-releasing IUD, it takes about 7 days for it to start to work.
 You do not need to wait to have sex.
 But you should use a backup form of birth control, such as a condom, for the first week.

-Your provider will want to see you 4 to 6 weeks after the procedure to be sure the IUD is still in place.
+Your provider will want to see you 2 to 4 weeks after the procedure to be sure the IUD is still in place.
 Ask your provider to show you how to check that the IUD is still in place, and how often you should check it.

-An IUD can slip partly or all of the way out of your uterus.
-If this happens, contact your health care provider right away.
-Do NOT try to remove an IUD that has come part of the way out or has slipped out of place.
+In rare cases, an IUD can slip partly or all of the way out of your uterus.
+This is generally seen after pregnancy.
+If this happens, contact your provider right away.
+DO NOT try to remove an IUD that has come part of the way out or has slipped out of place.